angrykoala/node-wizardry-book/introduction-to-js-and-es6.md

 In that example, we will start reading both files roughly at the same time, and when any of those is finished, _onFinish_ will be called.
 This means that _onFinish_ will be called twice.

-In a classic, on thread secuantial fashion, first File1 will be loaded, and after that File2 will start loading.
+In a classic, one secuential thread fashion, first File1 will be loaded, and after that File2 will start loading.
 With this approach, if File1 is extremely large, while File2 is small, File2 will finish before and we will be able to start processing _asap_.
 This is particularly convenient, not only for reading files, but for example, handling users requests.
 We don't want a simple request to be blocked until another, potentially larger and slower, request is finished.

 To solve this problem, in most other languages, multithreading is used.
 With a different thread per request.
 This not only causes overhead, but it also overcomplicates the code in most cases.
 Whith JS non-blocking I/O, any multithread used is transparent, and with a few callbacks I/O can be handled in an efficient way.